SoDOOManiac/So-Doom/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/fabiangreffrath/crispy-doom.svg?style=flat)](https://github.com/fabiangreffrath/crispy-doom/commits/master)
 [![Travis Build Status](https://img.shields.io/travis/com/fabiangreffrath/crispy-doom.svg?style=flat&logo=travis)](https://travis-ci.com/fabiangreffrath/crispy-doom/)

-Crispy Doom is a limit-removing enhanced-resolution Doom source port based on [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom).
+So Doom is a limit-removing enhanced-resolution Doom source port based on [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom).

-Its name means that its internal 640x400 resolution looks "crisp" and is also a [slight reference](http://www.mathsisfun.com/recipie.html) to its origin.
+Its name is a tribute to [Sodom, German thrash metal band](http://sodomized.info/).

 ## Synopsis

-Crispy Doom is a friendly fork of [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom) that provides a higher display resolution, removes the [static limits](https://doomwiki.org/wiki/Static_limits) of the Doom engine and offers further optional visual, tactical and physical enhancements while remaining entirely config file, savegame, netplay and demo compatible with the original.
+So Doom is a friendly fork of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) that removes the [static limits](https://doomwiki.org/wiki/Static_limits) of the Doom engine, including a singleplayer-optional removal of INTERCEPTS limit.

 ## Objectives and features

-Crispy Doom is a source port that aims to provide a faithful Doom gaming experience while also featuring some user-requested improvements and enhancements.
-It is forked off of Chocolate Doom to take advantage of its free and open-source code base, portability, accuracy and compatibility with Vanilla Doom.
+So Doom is a source port that aims to provide a faithful Doom gaming experience while also featuring some user-requested improvements and enhancements.
+It is forked off of Crispy Doom to take advantage of its free and open-source code base, portability, accuracy and compatibility with Vanilla Doom.

-Its core features are:
+Its distinguishing features are:

+ * Hot-swapping of Crispy Doom's Flipped Levels and Flipped Weapons features.
+ * Option for INTERCEPTS overflow evasion in singleplayer, shadowed and disabled in netgames.

+So Doom inherits all the core features of its parent Crispy Doom:

  * Enhanced 640x400 display resolution, with the original 320x200 resolution still available in the "High Resolution Rendering: Off" mode.
  * Uncapped rendering framerate with interpolation and optional vertical synchronization (VSync) with the screen refresh rate.
  * Intermediate gamma correction levels (0.5, 1.5, 2.5 and 3.5).
  * Removal of all static engine limits, or at least raising of the less crucial ones.
  * Full support for the "Doom Classic" WADs shipped with the "Doom 3: BFG Edition", especially the "No Rest For The Living" episode shipped in the NERVE.WAD file.

-Furthermore, the following optional user-visible and audible features are available:
+Furthermore, all the optional Crispy's user-visible and audible features are available:

  * Jumping.
  * Free vertical looking, including mouse look and vertical aiming.